-Then, when given a reference point, as in the drawing below, children relax and start developing visual habits and confidence in the basics of reading music.
+Given a reference point, as in the drawing, children relax and start developing visual habits and confidence in the basics of reading music.

-Here you’ll see a piano keyboard with the colored stickers applied as in our book I CAN READ MUSIC.
+Here you’ll see a piano keyboard with the colored stickers applied.

 Above that you’ll see a “musical staff,” which is the group of five horizontal lines.